AssimAlahmadi/Data-Analysis-Portfolio/README.md

 # Data Analysis Portfolio
-This is my Data Analysis Portfolio, you'll find all my projects and case studies in here.
+This is my Data Analysis Portfolio, you'll find all my projects and case studies here.

+*Last updated: 2/3/2024*